 This Q&A is part of the multi-jurisdictional guide to private client law.
 For a full list of jurisdictional Q&As visit www.practicallaw.com/privateclient-mjg

 Different tax years apply to different taxpayers.

 The tax year for federal income tax for individuals in the US is a calendar year.
 The tax and the income tax return are both due on 15 April of the year following the end of the calendar year.
 In some cases, estimated income taxes are due from the taxpayer on a quarterly basis.
-Individuals report gifts made during the calendar year and pay corresponding gift tax on 15 April of the year following the end of the calendar year.

 The executor can select a 12-month fiscal year.
 For the estate's income tax year, the tax and fiduciary income tax return will be due three and a half months after the close of the fiscal year.
 The taxable income of the estate is taxed to the extent that distributions of that income have not been made to beneficiaries.
 Where there have been distributions, the related income tax is payable by the beneficiaries and reportable by them on their federal income tax returns for the calendar year in which the relevant fiscal year ended.

 An executor is responsible for filing the federal estate tax return, which is due nine months after the deceased person's (decedent) death (see Question 21).

 A trust must use the calendar year as its taxable year.

 Grantor trusts.
 In a grantor trust, all items of income of the trust are taxable to the trust's grantor (whether or not income is distributed or retained within the trust for the beneficiaries).
 This is true even if the income may not be distributed to the grantor.
 Certain specific provisions contained in the trust will result in the trust being treated as a grantor trust, such as: